pp4rs/2024-uzh-installation-guide/docs/r.md

 R's use in the data science and econometrics community has taken off over recent years and (at a bare minimum) should be considered as an open source replacement to Stata.

 !!!
 Note "Department Managed Laptops"
-        Once again, just go to the Software Center and install R Studio.
-This will include R.
+        Once again, just go to the Software Center.
+On windows laptops just install R Studio since this will include R. On Mac, install R and RStudio individually.

 ## Installing R for Mac Users